The Baby (TV series)

 The Baby is a British horror comedy television limited series created by Lucy Gaymer and Siân Robins-Grace, which premiered on HBO on 24 April 2022 and Sky Atlantic on 7 July 2022.
 The series consists of eight episodes.
-On 11 June 2022, the series was ended after one season.

 Premise

 When 38-year-old Natasha is unexpectedly landed with a baby, her life of doing what she wants, when she wants, dramatically implodes.
 Stinky, controlling, manipulative and with violent powers, the baby twists Natasha's life into a horror show.
 Where does it come from?
 What does it want?
 And to what lengths will Natasha have to go in order to get her life back?
 She doesn't want a baby.
 The baby wants her.